JamChaos/UE4-NeRF/README.md

 ![20230607002915.png](https://s2.loli.net/2023/06/07/YZU931vW7iD6ATa.png)

+## Requirement

+- Windows

+- RTX 2000 & 3000 series.
+A single 3090 GPU can support real-time visualization of an area of approximately 600m\*600m with a resolution of 1920*1080 and a frame rate of 40 frames per second.

 ## Usage

 1. Download Unreal Engine 4,  version **4.25.4** is recommended.
 Then, create a game project category using C++.